-Talking about suspenders, most people think about the front of a pair of suspenders and hardly ever consider what they look like from the back.
+When it comes to suspenders, most people think about the front of a pair of suspenders and hardly ever consider what they look like from the back.
 After all, you're going to see the front the most - especially if you're wearing a blazer or a zip-up hoodie for more urban looks.
 But when considering how to wear suspenders, it's important to learn a bit about their back view.
 To help you get a clear understanding of what to expect, we created a video that discusses Y-back suspenders vs. X-back suspenders, and how both of these suspenders should look from behind.
 This information about suspenders in the back view can be helpful if you're just learning about how to wear either X-back or Y-back suspenders.

 X-Back suspenders can either be sewn or held together with a leather or metal triangle crosspatch.